danishnaseem05/EyeWatch/README.md

 - For more info refer to the following:
 - `Documentation.docx` for the full visual documentation
 - `Documentation.md` for the markdown version of it, without the images.

+- To RUN the program click on the JAR file located in:
+- `Target/EyeWatch.jar`

+- For Testing refer to:
+- `src/Testing/Test.java`